 Explanation

 Welcome to the Explanation section of the provider documentation.
-Here, we delve into the details of how provider works and its design principles.
-This section is intended to provide a deeper understanding of the project for developers and contributors.
+This section covers how provider works and its design principles.

 Synopsis